 We love our elders.
 That is why we care for them, even if it means we are on call or on duty around the clock.
 We would not have it any other way.
 Knowing we can be there when they need us is reward enough.

-In a perfect world, that is all true, but we do not live in a perfect world.
+That is all true in a perfect world, but we do not live in a perfect world.
 Although caregivers are a tough and dedicated bunch, we are only human after all.

 The Impact of Caregiving

-The daily wear and tear of providing care adds up.
-As a matter of fact, according to the National Alliance for Caregiving, those providing 20 hours of care or more on a weekly basis are more likely than others to report loss of sleep, loss of appetite, increased pain and worsened headaches.
+The daily wear and tear of providing hands-on care adds up.
+Caregiver stress can have detrimental physical and emotional effects that last long after caregiving ends.
+According to the National Alliance for Caregiving, those providing 20 hours of care or more on a weekly basis are more likely to report loss of sleep, loss of appetite, increased pain and worsened headaches.

-- Guilt.
-These actions may result in self-punishment or self-denial when you believe you have wronged someone or that something you did was horrible.
+- Caregiver guilt, self-punishment or self-denial, where you believe you have wronged someone or that something you did was horrible.

-Left unchecked, these difficult feelings can lead to caregiver burnout and serious physical and mental health issues.
+Left unchecked, these difficult feelings can lead to caregiver burnout and serious health issues.
 To prevent this from occurring, respite must be part of your care plan.
 When you don’t take care of yourself, you can’t provide quality care for anyone else.

 Types of Respite Care

 For some, the hard part may not be admitting the need for rest and respite.
-The hesitation might come from not knowing where to turn for help and not understanding the different roles each resource plays.
-There are plenty of professionals, volunteers, organizations and businesses that can help you locate the right respite care for you and your loved one.
+The hesitation might come from not knowing where to turn for help and not understanding the types of respite care services that are available.
+There are plenty of professionals, volunteers, organizations and businesses that can help you locate the right respite care for yourself and your loved one.
 You just have to do some research and know where to look.
 Start by exploring some of the options below.

 Home care companies provide a broad range of non-medical services to help you get that much-needed break.
 In addition to caring for your loved one, they can also help with transportation to doctor’s appointments, shopping and errands, laundry, and meal preparation.
-These services are flexible and highly customizable, so you can arrange to take an entire day off once a week or just sneak out for a couple of hours every so often to tend to your own medical appointments, see a movie or meet a friend for a bite to eat.
+Some companies offer skilled services known as home health care.
+In-home care services are flexible and highly customizable, so you can arrange to take an entire day off once a week or just sneak out for a couple of hours every so often to tend to your own medical appointments, see a movie or meet a friend for a bite to eat.

 Adult Day Care

-Adult day care centers are places where seniors can go to be looked after while their caregiver works, runs errands or simply takes a break.
+Adult day care centers are places where seniors can go to be looked after while their caregivers work, run errands or simply take a break.
 Adult day care services provide a safe, secure and social environment for elderly people to visit for a few hours or a full day.
 There are different types of adult day care that fit patients’ specific needs.
-For example, some day care centers offer health monitoring services and can administer medications during the day, while others do not offer medical care and focus on providing social opportunities and recreational activities.
+For example, some centers offer adult day health care, which includes health monitoring services and medication administration during the day, while others do not offer medical care and focus on providing social opportunities and recreational activities.

 Temporary Stays at Senior Living

-For caregivers who plan to go out of town and need a place for their loved one to stay, temporary stays at senior living communities may be an option.
+For caregivers who plan to go out of town and need a place for their loved one to stay, short-term stays at senior living communities may be an option.
 Some assisted living residences and independent living communities offer “temporary stay services.”
 During their stay, the senior has access to the same services as permanent residents, including meals, on-site amenities, a calendar of social activities, transportation services, in-room emergency call systems, around-the-clock staff availability and more.
 Temporary stays are also an excellent way for seniors to get a preview of what senior living is truly like.
-They may be more open to the idea of touring communities under the pretense that it is not a permanent arrangement.
+Some older adults may be more open to the idea of touring long-term care communities under the pretense that it is not a permanent arrangement.

 Geriatric Care Managers

 If you feel overwhelmed by all the complex decisions that must be made about a loved one’s care, a Geriatric Care Manager (GCM) is the person you need to add to your team.
-Most GCMs are licensed social workers or nurses.
-The Aging Life Care Association (ALCA), a nonprofit organization that oversees GCMs, requires its members to be licensed in their fields, trained in geriatrics and adhere to its guidelines for professional conduct.
-GCMs can help compose a care plan, seek out and evaluate care options, locate financial assistance, serve as an advocate for seniors and their families and much more.
+Also known as Aging Life Care Professionals, GCMs are often licensed social workers or nurses.
+The Aging Life Care Association (ALCA), a nonprofit organization that oversees these elder care experts, requires its members to be licensed in their fields, be trained in geriatrics and adhere to its guidelines for professional conduct.
+GCMs can help compose a care plan, seek out and evaluate care options, locate financial assistance, serve as an advocate for seniors and their families, and much more.

 Hospital Patient Advocates